What is Medicare Part B?

 - Be either a U.S. citizen or a lawfully abiding U.S. resident for at least five continuous years

-You are also eligible for Medicare Part B if you are under 65 and meet the following conditions:
+You are also eligible for Medicare Part B if you are under 65 and meet one of the following conditions:

 - You are receiving disability benefits through SS or Railroad Retirement